 I love communities like forums.
-It puts you contact with peers, and sometimes even the actual developers of the engine, aka the best source of knowledge.
+It puts you in contact with peers, and sometimes even the actual developers of the engine, aka the best source of knowledge.
 What better way to find answers to your questions than talking to the staff that makes the engine run?
-This is a no brainer of a tutorial.
+This is a no-brainer of a tutorial.

 Ray Wenderlich developed a cool little tech website where it includes thousands of tutorials for different engines and programs running the gamut.
 This includes the Bullet engine.
 He specifically starts off the tutorial by explaining that he’ll be helping you develop iOS games using the Bullet engine.
 He then breaks it down:

 By the time you’re finished, you’ll have learned how to:

 - Download and build Bullet physics engine source code.

 - Set up an Xcode project to use the Bullet physics libraries.

 - Set up a physics simulation, create physical objects, and make them move and rotate.